Persons who applied for asylum in Switzerland can obtain

 Temporarily admitted foreigners

 The SEM will reject the asylum application if the asylum seeker’s persecution in their country makes them ineligible for asylum and does not meet the status of a refugee under the Geneva Refugee Convention.
 However, the SEM will issue an order for temporary admission if it subsequently concludes that a return to the country of origin is unlawful, unreasonable or impossible, e.g. due to an ongoing conflict.
-The asylum seeker will receive an F permit.
+The asylum seeker will receive an F permit as a foreigner.

 Rejected asylum seekers